 For example, Suzy Doe works a part-time job, earning just $20,000 per year, and seeks spousal support from her husband John Doe.
 John Doe retains the services of a vocational rehabilitation expert, who testifies in court that, based upon her work history and qualifications, Suzy Doe would be competitive for several openings for full-time jobs in the local area, with a salary range of $40,000 – $50,000.
 If the court finds the expert’s testimony credible, it will likely “impute” $25,000 in income to Suzy, and use $45,000 as her income for purposes of calculating support.

 A key difference between the first and second prongs of the test for imputation of income in cases of voluntary underemployment is that the second prong typically requires testimony from a vocational rehabilitation expert, while the first prong does not.
 To determine whether one or both prongs of the test would be met in your particular support case, you should consult with a qualified family lawyer experienced in voluntary underemployment cases.

-The divorce lawyers at Livesay & Myers, P.C. represent clients in voluntary underemployment cases in Fairfax, Alexandria, Arlington, Manassas, Woodbridge, Stafford, Spotsylvania, Fredericksburg and all of Northern Virginia.
+The attorneys at Livesay & Myers, P.C. represent clients in voluntary unemployment and underemployment cases across Northern Virginia.
 Contact us to schedule a consultation today.